emljames/personal_website/content/authors/admin/_index.md

 Welcome to my website.
 This is my way of sharing my latest research activities, publications, and general thoughts.

-I am currently a Postdoctoral Researcher at the Department of Experimental Psychology, University of Oxford.
+I am currently based at the University of Oxford, as a Postdoctoral Researcher at the Department of Experimental Psychology and Lecturer at St. Catherine's College.
 You can find out more about my research projects below.